 Hi!
 My name is David Joyner.
-I’m the Product Lead for the Georgia Tech OMSCS program at Udacity and a lecturer at Georgia Tech exclusively teaching online classes at both the undergraduate and graduate level.
+I’m a Senior Research Associate and Executive Director of Online Education & OMSCS in Georgia Tech’s College of Computing, focusing on its OMSCS and burgeoning online undergraduate programs.
 For more on me specifically, you can visit my web site.

 More importantly for this page, I’m the founder of LucyLabs.
 Below, you’ll find some brief history behind the lab’s formation, name, and logo.

 LucyLabs was founded in 2016 in response to two demands: the academic community’s demand for research on the enormous amount of data produced by new efforts in online education, and online students’ demand for opportunities to engage in academic research.
 Thus, LucyLabs was founded with two goals:

 - To research new initiatives in affordable, accessible education, especially within online education.

 - To provide the opportunity for online students to participate in academic research.